ibm-cloud-docs/billing-usage/bp_billing.md

    Add tags in key:value pairs to add custom columns based on the key in the usage report.
 Create keys based on the categories that you use to organize your resources, such as using `costcenter:` to group by cost center or `project:` to group by project.
    {: tip}

    For example, you might have resources for two projects in a single account, Project ABC and Project XYZ.
-Project ABC has a {{site.data.keyword.containershort_notm}} cluster, a few Cloud Foundry app deployments, and an {{site.data.keyword.cloudant_short_notm}} database.
+Project ABC has a {{site.data.keyword.containershort_notm}} cluster and an {{site.data.keyword.cloudant_short_notm}} database.
 You can add the `project:abc` tag to all of these resources to distinguish these resources for Project ABC from similar resources in Project XYZ that are tagged `project:xyz`.

    For more information about tags, see [Working with tags](/docs/account?topic=account-tag).